Private James Higgins

 James Higgins was born c1889 in Nimbin, son Amelia Francis Higgins.

-He was single farmer, eager to do his bit.
-He travelled to Brisbane on 6th April 1916 to complete his application which showed his next of kin as his mother, Amelia, of Condong.
 His medical showed he was 27 years old, 5ft 6 inches tall (1.68m), weighed 147lbs (67kgs), with medium complexion, grey eyes & brown hair.
 His eyesight was good.
+James was Roman Catholic.

-The Examining Medical Officer stated that James “can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints; and he declares he is not subject to fits of any description.
-I consider him fit for active service.”
-On the second page of the Attestation Paper, he made the following oath in the presence of the Attesting Officer: “I, James Higgins, swear that I will well and truly serve our Sovereign Lord the King in the Australian Imperial Force until the end of the War … SO HELP ME, GOD.”
+He can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints and limbs; and he declares he is not subject to fits of any description.
+I consider him fit for active service

 Now training for the new recruits began.
-Firstly, the men received their vaccinations for smallpox, rabies & plague, then a recruit had to be inducted into military forms of discipline, command, and order.
+Firstly, the recruits had to be inducted into military forms of discipline, command, and order.
 This was partially achieved through a program of basic training carried and, in a sense, was maintained for a long as a man was in the service.
 It involved marching and drilling with the rifle, cleaning and caring for personal equipment and being supervised and inspected in ways quite different to ordinary civilian life.
 For example, no boots should be allowed to get in a bad state of wear but must be sent to the bootmaker without delay for repair.
 Men who were found with hair long and unshaven had to have a haircut and shave

 Secondly, after basic training there followed the far more serious exercise of turning a man into a fighting soldier at least partially prepared for the kind of warfare he was about to experience overseas.
 The topics and exercises in the syllabus of training were a world away from their former lives and included daily physical training, entrenching, wiring, firing rifle grenades, firing the Lewis light machine gun, dealing with gas attack, using hand grenades, using the bayonet, and the routines to be followed in the trenches.